Talking Photo AI: Generate talking photos online

 Upload a photo for the best accuracy, or skip it and let your imagination take over by generating an avatar from picture ideas.

-When your imagination outpaces the presets, use text prompts to create something uniquely yours.
-Describe the outfit, environment, or atmosphere you’re imagining, and HeyGen will handle the rest as your AI avatar creator, blending realism and personalisation.
+When your imagination outpaces the presets, use text prompts to craft something uniquely yours.
+Describe the outfit, environment, or atmosphere you’re dreaming up, and HeyGen will handle the rest as your AI avatar creator, blending realism and personalization.

 Tap into a curated library of preset styles, from bold business attire to mythical adventurers.
 Look packs give you instant access to polished looks tailored to specific themes and occasions, enhancing your avatar from picture transformations.